jielin1234/Kubernetes_Journey/Containers.md

 - Containers are completely isolated env, as in they can have their own processess or services, own networking interface, etc. except they shared the same OS system kernel
 - Setting up container env is hard as they are low level, this is where Docker come in and offer a high lvl tools and make it easy for end users.![[Pasted image 20240131153221.png]]
 - To understand better about how Docker works, learn on some [[basic concepts of OS]] first.
+- Let say we have a system w/ Ubuntu OS with docker installed on it, Docker can run any flavor of OS on top of it as long they are based on the same kernel.
+Meaning docker can run a container based on another distribution like Debian, febian or Centos since it is only the softwares that make these OS different.